Financial Independence Retire Early (FIRE) - explained

 Does the FIRE movement allow for flexibility based on my personal financial situation?

 The FIRE movement isn’t for everyone.
-But if you focus on ways to reduce your living expenses by even a few percentage points (and redirect that money into an investment account), it can reap long-term financial benefits.
+But if you focus on ways to reduce your living expenses by even a few percentage points (and redirect that money into an investment account), it could reap long-term financial benefits.
+However, there is also flexibility in the FIRE movement through the following:

 Playing with FIRE